asylunatic/unet/ReproducibilityReport.md

 We did not obtain a pixel error as low as reported in the paper, nor an IOU as high as reported in the paper.
 However, both implementations obtained results that we deem satisfying.

 Upon a first glance, the results look very convincing.
-If anything some are so good that we had to double-check that indeed no test images could have been augmented variations of training data (they were not!).
+If anything, some are so good that we had to double-check that indeed no test images could have been augmented variations of training data (they were not!).
 Taking a closer look, one can see that the results indeed are not perfect.
-For example in figure x, we see that ‘in-cell’-details are often ignored by the network.
+For example in the plot above, we see that ‘in-cell’-details are often ignored by the network.

-%TODO plaatje hier

 ## Unclarities from the paper